modeseven-lfit/reporting-tool/SETUP.md

 4. **Permission errors**: Verify repository permissions and secrets
-5. **Grey workflow status in reports**: Check your GitHub token environment variable (`GITHUB_TOKEN` by default, or `CLASSIC_READ_ONLY_PAT_TOKEN` for CI) exists and is a Classic PAT with required scopes (see GitHub Token Requirements)
+5. **Grey workflow status in reports**: Check your GitHub token environment variable (`GITHUB_TOKEN` by default, or `CLASSIC_READ_ONLY_PAT_TOKEN` for CI) exists and is a Classic PAT with required scopes: `repo` and `actions:read`
 6. **Report publishing failures**: Check `GERRIT_REPORTS_PAT_TOKEN` exists and has
    Contents: Read and write permissions for `lfit/gerrit-reports`